 Mahavir Jayanti, also known as Mahavir Janma Kalyanak, is a festival of great importance in the Jain religion and marks the birth of Lord Mahavir.
 On this day, there are many grand processions of Lord Mahavira's idol that are carried out on the streets.
 One can also find statues of Lord Mahavira in the temples where they are bathed with milk and flowers.

-Things To Do - Visit Jain temples, Attend Rath Yatras that are carried out on the streets.
+Things to do - Visit Jain temples, Attend Rath Yatras that are carried out on the streets.

-Where It Is Celebrated - Mahavir Jayanti is a festival that is celebrated in the states of Gujarat and Rajasthan.
+Where it is Celebrated - Mahavir Jayanti is a festival that is celebrated in the states of Gujarat and Rajasthan.

-Date Of The Festival - 25th April 2021
+Date of the Festival - April 10, 2025

-Significance Of The Festival - Mahavir Jayanti is the birth anniversary of Lord Mahavira.
+Significance of the Festival - Mahavir Jayanti is the birth anniversary of Lord Mahavira.

 Suggested Read: Beaches in India: Recreate The Wildness With Sand Water And Foam